18 Million Kronor for Artistic Research at the Academy of Art and Design

 ‘Norms surrounding differing functioning constitute a foundation for discrimination and injustice in society, both in the literary field and in our educational institutions,’ says Hjorth.
 ‘The need for change is great, and in various places the illumination of neurological minorities’ perspectives, knowledge and experiences is under way.
 We believe that autistic writing changes the literary field both in its forms and in its methods.’

-Wulia’s work is based on a previously classified archive that was declassified in 2018 and comprises 30,000 documents related to the killings, including daily communications from inside the American Embassy in Jakarta between 1964 and 1968.
+Wulia’s work is based on a previously classified archive that was declassified in 2018 and comprises 30,000 documents related to the killings, including daily communications from inside the U.S Embassy in Jakarta between 1964 and 1968.
 The project will combine artistic research with empirical analysis of material from the archive that will then be compared with the limited information that is available on the drone war.
 The work will be discussed in workshops in which the patterns behind international relations and the communications between embassies will be translated into performances in which the audience will include survivors of the massacre.

 ‘This will be the first research project that analyses the archive in its entirety and also looks more closely at the dynamics between the embassies that made the killings possible,’ says Wulia.
 ‘My hope is that the project will contribute to expanding our way of researching about the future of warfare.’